-Trust: Did artillery and earthworks play a significant part in the fighting on the land we’re trying to save?
+Trust: Did artillery and earthworks play a significant part in the fighting on the land we saved in 2011?

 CC: The Confederate earthworks in this northern sector had been constructed in the previous few days, unlike some of the established works closer to town and the vital bridges.
 The trenches in this part of the Confederate line were strong but not flawless.
 Captain Max van den Corput’s artillery battery had been positioned in advance of his infantry support, and the Federal assault on the afternoon of 15 May captured the guns.
 The Confederates couldn’t regain the guns, but the Federals couldn’t haul them off because of infantry fire.
 After dark, the Federals dug out the front of the revetments and rolled the guns down the slope.
 The remnants of the gun positions with the distinct cutaways are still visible on the property that is covered by the easement.